Accessibility statement

 I want you to smell* one of these two papers in teams and tell me what it was trying to do and whether it succeeded.

 Labor Supply Reaction to Wage Cuts and Tax Increases: A Real-Effort Experiment” Mori, Kurokawa and Ohtake, NEP Experimental Economics.
-This an individual experiment.
+This is an individual experiment.
 You can find the paper here: Mori et al wp 2020 (PDF , 276kb)

-Selection into Leadership and Dishonest Behavior of Leaders: A Gender Experiment” Grosh, Muller, Rau and Zhurakhovska, NEP Experimental Economics.
+Selection into Leadership and Dishonest Behaviour of Leaders: A Gender Experiment” Grosh, Muller, Rau and Zhurakhovska, NEP Experimental Economics.
 This is a group experiment.
 You can find the paper here: Grosh et al wp (PDF , 568kb)

-* ‘smelling means reading superficially; the abstract; the conclusions; perhaps some experimental detail.
+* 'smelling' means reading superficially; the abstract; the conclusions; perhaps some experimental detail.
 Smelling is an important thing to learn.

-You should addresss the following questions:
+You should address the following questions

 1. What was the point of the experiment?